Colonization of the asteroid belt: Driving forces

-One of the primary arguments for space colonization is to ensure the long-term survival of the human species.
-In the event of worldwide artificial or natural disaster a space colony would allow the human species to continue on.
+One of the primary arguments for space colonization in general addresses ensuring the long-term survival of the human species.
+In the event of worldwide artificial or natural disaster a space colony would allow the human species to continue.
 Michael Griffin, the NASA administrator in 2006, stated the case as follows:"... the goal isn't just scientific exploration ... it's also about extending the range of human habitat out from Earth into the solar system as we go forward in time ...
 In the long run a single-planet species will not survive ...
-If we humans want to survive for hundreds of thousands or millions of years, we must ultimately populate other planets."A specific argument for asteroid colonization is the potential economic gain from asteroid mining.
-Asteroids contain a significant amount of valuable materials, including rare minerals and precious metals, which can be mined and transported back to Earth to be sold.
-With approximately as much iron as the world produces in 100,000 years, 16 Psyche is one such asteroid worth approximately $10 quintillion in metallic iron and nickel.
+If we humans want to survive for hundreds of thousands or millions of years, we must ultimately populate other planets."

+One specific argument for asteroid colonization emphasises the potential economic gain from asteroid mining.
+Asteroids contain a significant amount of valuable materials, including rare minerals and precious metals, which could be mined and transported back to Earth for sale.
+With approximately as much iron as the world produces in 100,000 years, 16 Psyche is one such asteroid, worth approximately $10 quintillion in metallic iron and nickel.
 On October 10, 2023, NASA launched the Psyche orbiter, which should arrive by August 2029 to study the asteroid.
 511 Davida could have $27 quadrillion worth of minerals and resources.

 NASA estimates that between 1.1 and 1.9 million asteroids in the asteroid belt are larger than 1 kilometer in diameter.
 Millions are smaller.
-Approximately 8% of known main belt asteroids are similar in composition to 16 Psyche.
+Approximately 8% of known main-belt asteroids are similar in composition to 16 Psyche.
 One company, Planetary Resources, is already aiming to develop technologies with the goal of using them to mine asteroids.
 Planetary Resources estimates some 30-meter long asteroids to contain as much as $25 to $50 billion worth of platinum.